CumulusNetworks/docs/content/cumulus-linux-512/Installation-Management/Upgrading-Cumulus-Linux.md

     cumulus@switch:~$ nv config apply
     ```

+4. Upgrade the switch:

+   - To upgrade the switch with optimized image upgrade, see {{<link url="#package-upgrade" text="Package Upgrade">}}.
-4. To boot the switch into ONIE, run the `onie-install -a -i <image-location>` command.
-The following example command installs the image from a web server.
-There are additional ways to install the Cumulus Linux image, such as using FTP, a local file, or a USB drive.
-For more information, see {{<link title="Installing a New Cumulus Linux Image with ONIE">}}.
+   - To boot the switch into ONIE, see {{<link title="Installing a New Cumulus Linux Image with ONIE">}}.

-    ```
-    cumulus@switch:~$ sudo onie-install -a -i http://10.0.1.251/downloads/cumulus-linux-5.12.0-mlx-amd64.bin
-    ```

-   To upgrade the switch with package upgrade instead of booting into ONIE, see {{<link url="#package-upgrade" text="Package Upgrade">}}.
+   - To upgrade the switch with package upgrade instead of booting into ONIE, see {{<link url="#package-upgrade" text="Package Upgrade">}}.

-5. Save the changes to the NVUE configuration from steps 2 and 3, then reboot the switch:

-    ```
-    cumulus@switch:~$ nv config save
-    cumulus@switch:~$ nv action reboot system
-    ```

-6. If you installed a new image on the switch, restore the configuration files to the new release.
+5. If you installed a new image on the switch, restore the configuration files to the new release.
 If you performed an upgrade with `apt`, bring the uplink and peer link interfaces you shut down in steps 2 and 3 up:

     ```
     cumulus@switch:~$ nv set interface swp1 link state up